 About The CompanyAt Frontier Cooperative, our vision is “Leading the way to develop generational success.”
 Due to our unique structure, we benefit from having farmers as customers, employees, neighbors, family members, friends, board members, owners, and residents of the communities we serve.
 We feel that farmers and the cooperative system are special, and we strive to be the model for what the future of agricultural cooperatives look like for future generations.
 We also feel it’s crucial to set the example for how to successfully bring multiple (vastly different) generations together, facilitating conversations, providing resources, promoting growth and advocating for change.

-- An interest in Agriculture and/or Business
+- An interest in the agricultural industry

 - A willingness to spend time learning about each business unit of Frontier Cooperative